subvurs/quantum-gravity/README.md

 ## License

-This work is shared under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) - you are free to share and adapt with attribution.
+This work is shared under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) - you are free to share and adapt with proper attribution.

 ## Contact